 9. Central Park Conservancy

 You can’t say that you’ve explored New York City without taking the time to go to Central Park.
 The Central Park Conservancy is one of those day trips that will take you all day long to go through, and you still will not see everything.
 Kids will love being able to see many of the well-known sites of this 843- acre nature park.
-Kids will enjoy seeing firsthand the many sculptures and nature exhibits that Central Park has to offer.
+Kids will enjoy seeing firsthand the many sculptures and nature exhibit that Central Park has to offer.

 Further, many homeschool field trips don’t necessarily allow kids to climb up on rocks and pretend to be adventurous.
 However, Central Park has tons of rocks and other things for kids to become the floor version themselves.
 One of the best things about this New York trip is the fact that it doesn’t cost anything to go to it and it can take all day long.
 I would recommend going here in the late spring or summer when you can enjoy a nice picnic near one of the many gardens of Central Park.

 10. Pelham Bay Nature Center

 When it comes to a list of field trip ideas, New York field trips never cease.
 Pelham Bay Nature Center is a must-see educational activity to get your homeschool kids out of the house.
 Known as Pelham Bay Park, which features orchard Beach, it’s a fun way to stay cool on a really hot day.
 Learn about marine life while still participating in fun beach activities, then pausing for a nice barbecue picnic lunch.
 This center features public barbecue grills, various eateries, fishing, hiking trails, and so much more.